A Serious Games Perspective for Virtual Interactive Exhibition: A Case Study of the Bronze Age of Yunnan Exhibition at Yunnan Provincial Museum

 Abstract

-Background and Aim: This study has three main objectives.
-The first explores how virtual interactive exhibitions can be effectively narrated through serious games by integrating plot, character, setting, theme, and narrative perspective to enhance audience engagement and understanding.
-Secondly, using the Bronze Age of Yunnan Exhibition at the Yunnan Provincial Museum as a case study, this analysis examines narrative strategies from a serious game perspective.
-Thirdly, an application will be designed to combine serious games with virtual exhibitions, validating the study’s effectiveness and demonstrating its potential for broader museum applications.
+Background and Aim: This study examines how virtual interactive exhibitions can be effectively narrated through serious games to enhance audience engagement and cultural understanding.
+It focuses on the integration of plot, character, setting, theme, and narrative perspective as key narrative elements in digital museum experiences.
+Using the Bronze Age of Yunnan Exhibition at the Yunnan Provincial Museum as a case study, the research analyzes how serious game-based narrative strategies can support more immersive and meaningful virtual exhibitions.
+The study also aims to design an application that combines serious games with virtual exhibition practices, thereby validating the effectiveness of this approach and demonstrating its potential for wider application in museum education and digital cultural heritage communication.

 Article Details